Hello friends and gamers,

-I thought about some Hispanic characters in popular video games, and surprisingly, there’s not nearly enough!
-I hope you enjoy the 5 Hispanic characters that relate to how they impacted my gaming experience, and definitely let me know your favorite characters of Hispanic origin in the comments at the bottom of the page!
-Let’s jump into the 5 Hispanic Video Game Characters & what video game they appear in!
+I thought about some Hispanic characters in popular video games, and surprisingly, there are not nearly enough!
+I hope you enjoy the 3 Hispanic characters that relate to how they impacted my gaming experience.
+Definitely let me know your favorite characters of Hispanic origin in the comments at the bottom of the page!
+Let’s have a wonderful Cindo de Mayo celebration for video games!

-Combining a fist full of guac and a rooster crow, Juan Aguacasta will hit you with a chair and launch a dive from the top rope!
-During the Dia de los Muertos festival, agave farmer Juan Aguacate is killed by Carlos Cartaca, an evil skeleton who attacked the village of Santa Luchita and kidnapped Juan’s love interest, Lupita.
+First on the list, combining a fist full of guac and a rooster crow, Juan Aguacasta will hit you with a chair and launch a dive from the top rope!
+During the Dia de los Muertos festival, agave farmer Juan Aguacate is killed by Carlos Cartaca.
+Carlos is an evil skeleton who attacked the village of Santa Luchita and kidnapped Juan’s love interest, Lupita.
 In the land of the dead, Juan finds a luchadora named Tostada who gives him a mask.
 When he puts on the mask, he is transformed into a luchador and launched back into the land of the living.
 The rest of the game is spent by Juan fighting his way through a non-linear platformer world in order to rescue Lapita and stop Carlos from uniting and ruling over both lands.

 The most common ending will have Juan stopping Carlos, but he unfortunately is not able to save Lupita.
 He basically lives the rest of his life until he dies and sees Lupita again in the land of the dead.
 Bittersweet-ish 🙁